LoginRadius/php-sdk/README.md

 <h6 id="AddRegistrationData-post-">Add Registration Data (POST)</h6>
-This API allows you to fill data into a dropdown list which you have created for user Registeration.
+This API allows you to fill data into a dropdown list which you have created for user Registration.
 For more details on how to use this API please see our Custom Registration Data Overview
  [More Info](https://www.loginradius.com/docs/api/v2/customer-identity-api/custom-registration-data/add-registration-data)

  ```